Sparsest cut and eigenvalue multiplicities on low degree Abelian Cayley graphs: The low eigenspace of Abelian Cayley graphs

-The choice of $x_0$ is irrelevant for vertex-transitive graphs such as Abelian Cayley graphs, so we assume $x_0$ is the identity element of the group.
-The next Lemma gives a spectral interpretation of $\CP_t$ as the moments of the uniform distribution over the eigenvalues of the normalized adjacency matrix (a.k.a the moments of the empirical spectral distribution).
+Recall that the stationary distribution is proportional to the degree, and is the uniform distribution when the graph is regular.
+Note that for vertex-transitive graphs such as Abelian Cayley graphs, the collision probability satisfies $\CP_t = \CP((\frac 12 \Id + \frac 12\matW)^{t}\mathbf{1}_x)$ for all vertices $x$.
+The next Lemma gives a spectral interpretation of $\CP_t$ as the power sums of the eigenvalues of the normalized adjacency matrix (a.k.a the moments of the empirical spectral distribution).